Mohammed-Hammood/github-authentication/README.md

       - Homepage URL: http://127.0.0.1:8000/
       - Authorization callback URL: http://127.0.0.1:8000/
     - Then copy Client Id and paste in the file settings.py in SOCIAL_AUTH_GITHUB_KEY.
-    - The copy Client secrets and paste it in th file settings.py in SOCIAL_AUTH_GITHUB_SECRET
+    - The copy Client secret and paste it in th file settings.py in SOCIAL_AUTH_GITHUB_SECRET
     - Finally try it and engoy!